ember-sample-apps/.github/profile/README.md

 ## Participation

 Everyone in the community is welcome to participate.
-If you have a sample application that you would like to contribute, please DM Melanie on the Ember community Discord server to discuss.
+If you have a sample application that you would like to contribute, please DM Melanie on the [Ember community Discord server](https://discord.gg/emberjs) (or tweet [@a11yMel](https://twitter.com/a11ymel)) to discuss.

-Each sample application will be given its own repo within this org.
+- Each new sample application will be given its own repo within this org
+- Existing sample apps can request inclusion in the showcase website if the repo is public
-Sample App contributors should be willing to regularly maintain the codebase or be willing to add other contributors to help maintain the codebase.
+- Sample App contributors should be willing to regularly maintain the codebase or be willing to add other contributors to help maintain the codebase.
 Projects that remain in a long-term neglected state will be deprecated.

 ### Sample Application Requirements

 Sample applications should attempt to follow the following guidelines:

-1. Apps should be as idiomatic as possible
+1. Apps should be as idiomatic as possible (or if weird, be weird for a purpose)
 2. Apps must be appropriate for developers of all ages
-3. Apps may indicate the level of complexity in the app's readme
+3. Apps may indicate the level of complexity in the repo's README
 4. Apps should strive to demonstrate a single idea (no kitchen sink apps...unless that is the singular point of the demo)
 5. Apps must have a [LICENSE](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository) and [CODE OF CONDUCT](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-code-of-conduct-to-your-project) file in the repository
 6. Apps should attempt to follow [WCAG 2.1 AA Success Criteria](https://www.w3.org/WAI/WCAG21/quickref/) for inclusive application demos